MehdiZouitine/My_personal_blog/content/authors/admin/_index.md

 - Visitors
 ---

 Hey, everybody!
 My name's **Mehdi Zouitine :boy:** !
-I'm a 2nd year student of applied mathematics!
+I'm a 2nd year master student of applied mathematics!
 I'm interested in subjects around **mathematics :chart_with_upwards_trend:** and **computer science :computer:** , from theoretical mathematics to programming!
 My **university background :school:** is a mix of mathematics (theoretical and applied) and computer science.

 Outside of class I love sports, spending time with my friends and of course science!
 I'm also a big fan of combat sports :soccer: !